MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/get-started.md

        Setting app to offline mode in Microsoft Edge DevTools
     :::image-end:::

-1. Refresh your app and you should see it working offline, still serving the resources of your app from the cache.
+1. Refresh your app and you should see it working offline by serving the resources of your app from the cache.

     :::image type="complex" source="./media/vs-nodejs-express-index.png" alt-text="PWA running offline thanks to service worker":::
        PWA running offline thanks to service worker